practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Eiffel/README.md

 <br/>

-Otherwise, it seems to that Eiffel has been heavily influenced by [Ada](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ada#ada) from my point of view.
+Otherwise, it seems to me that Eiffel has been heavily influenced by [Ada](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ada#ada).

 <br/>